Marlene Alraune: Other versions

-An alternate version of Marlene Alraune is mentioned in Ultimate Spider-Man.
-She is a girlfriend of Marc Spector and is aware of his Moon Knight identity.
+Infinity Wars

+During the "Infinity Wars" storyline when the universe was folded in half, Moon Knight and Spider-Man were fused together, alongside their supporting casts.
+Marlene is fused with Mary Jane Watson, forming Marley Jane Watson.
+She is the assistant of Peter Parker (Arachknight), and aids him in his heroics.

+What If?

+What If...?
+Dark: Moon Knight #1 explores in alternate scenario of Marc Spector: Moon Knight #3 in which Marc dies while rescuing Marlene from Bushman.
+As she lashes out at Khonshu for failing to save him, Ra reaches out to her and offers her the chance to become his avatar to bring light to the darkness.
+She accepts and becomes a new vigilante called the Luminary, gaining the ability to generate light and heat while donning a costume similar to Moon Knight.

+She used her new powers initially to fight crime in New York before eventually returning to Cambodia to face Bushman head on.
+Despite being seriously wounded, she manages to kill him and avenge her father and Marc.
+While recovering in the hospital, Marlene's spirit reunites with Marc in the afterlife, allowing Ra to take full control of her body.

 In other media

-In the Marvel Cinematic Universe (MCU) miniseries Moon Knight, the character Layla El-Faouly was inspired by Marlene Alraune from the comics.
+In the Marvel Cinematic Universe (MCU) miniseries Moon Knight, the character Layla El-Faouly was inspired by Marlene Alraune.
 Both characters are the daughters of archaeologists whose fathers are killed by Raoul Bushman, an event that influences Marc Spector's transformation into Moon Knight.
 El-Faouly's role as Spector's wife parallels Alraune's relationship with him in the comics; however, unlike Alraune, El-Faouly takes on the superhero identity of Scarlet Scarab.
 Director Mohamed Diab initially suggested that the character was originally conceived as a white woman.
-However, series creator and executive producer Jeremy Slater later clarified that Alraune was never part of the show and that El-Faouly was created during the writers' room's first week, initially named "Zayna Faoul."
+However, series creator and executive producer Jeremy Slater later clarified that Alraune was never part of the series, with El-Faouly being conceptualized during the writers' room's first week.